Hosting A Trial

 - Send your application at least 2 months in advance, earlier if possible, so that there is time to devise a Premium List and promote the event, plus, it may be possible that your date conflicts with another trial already approved in your area, in which case you will need to reschedule.

-- Once you have determined the likely number of entries you will receive, contact Stacey@sportingdetectiondogs.ca to order your Q ribbons and score sheets.
+- Once you have determined the likely number of entries you will receive, contact Kathy Shaw or go to the SDDA Forms page for a trial supplies order form to order your Q ribbons and score sheets.
 Ten business days minimum notice is recommended so that there is time to mail them to you.
-Title ribbons can also be purchased from the SDDA if you wish by contacting Stacey.
+Title ribbons can also be purchased from the SDDA if you wish by contacting Kathy.
 You will be billed only for the title ribbons you award and cannot return.

 - Submit a Trial Results Sheet for each Component held.
 These can be downloaded from this website HERE.
 There is also a periodically updated spreadsheet available that you can use to record and submit results electronically.